Arabic

 The Duke Arabic program develops skills in speaking, reading, writing, and listening through the use of multi-media materials, innovative textbooks, and authentic texts.
 The program guides you from Arabic's beginning levels through its advanced upper levels, offering fourth and fifth year courses to students interested in exploring political, literary, religious, historical, archival, and media sources in their original language.
 The program acts as a bridge promoting oral communication, cultural comprehension, and academic study, through rigorous and thorough acquisition of written and spoken Arabic.

-Placement in an Arabic language class follows the AMES department placement policy.
+Placement in an Arabic language class follows the AMES department placement policy

 Study abroad experience is a crucial component of the Duke Arabic program.
 Students can obtain this type of experience through some existing options (or they are welcome to look into programs sponsored by other universities and approved by Duke.
 The Middlebury School in Aman Jordan is a Duke approved program where students can spend a semester long studying Arabic and other subjects.